FabricationsHQ - Muirsically Speaking

 The best example though is the San Francisco Giants, even although I am no great fan of baseball.

-As I write this article, the Giants are still celebrating their first World Series victory as a San Francisco franchise.
-I wish I could have been part of it.
+As I was writing this article, the Giants were celebrating their first World Series victory as a San Francisco franchise.
+I wish I could have been part of the celebrations but that’s the call of the area, not the sport.

-Kilmarnock are an Ayrshire team but the reason I started to follow them was because throughout Primary (pre-teens) School a classmate of mine was Andrew MacLeod, son of the late Alistair ‘Ally’ MacLeod, who was then manager of Ayr United.
+Kilmarnock are an Ayrshire team but the reason I started to follow them was because throughout Primary (pre-teens) School a classmate of mine was Andrew MacLeod, son of the late Alistair ‘Ally’ MacLeod, then manager of Ayr United.
 Kilmarnock’s local rival.

 Never one to tow the party line, I made my decision, one specific Parents Day, to tell Ally just who I supported when I wandered up to say hello.